timholds/font-familiarity/README.md

 # TODO
 [ ]  update the data generation to something less crude than this original ugly hack - text = text * 10  # Repeat text to ensure enough content
 [ ]
-[ X ] get the script reading the text from the lorum_ipsom.txt file [ X ] get the fonts read in to the html page from fonts.txt [ X ] get the script to render the text on an html page in the correct font [ X ] figure out how much data I need
+[ X ] get the script reading the text from the lorum_ipsom.txt file
+[ X ] get the fonts read in to the html page from fonts.txt
+[ X ] get the script to render the text on an html page in the correct font
+[ X ] figure out how much data I need
-[ X ] get the screenshots saving with minimal overlap [ X ] collect a dataset of screenshots
+[ X ] get the screenshots saving with minimal overlap
+[ X ] collect a dataset of screenshots
 [ X ] get the full sized model to train in colab on an A100
     - taking ~90/s per iteration
 Make sure that the metrics look right and wandb
 [  ] Get a sweep working on colab

-[ ] make a simple frontend that is capable of taking in images of fonts and returning out similar fonts [ ] make a pretty frontend - maybe pay someone or ask conor [ ] start generating data augmentations metrics are a clusterfuck right now. i really want probably 12 metrics right now, the most important being test validation [ ] make the validation dataset smaller
+[ ] get the flask app to launch for the frontend using the model and class embeddings [ ] make a simple frontend that is capable of taking in images of fonts and returning out similar fonts
+[ ] make a pretty frontend - maybe pay someone or ask conor
+[ ] start generating data augmentations
+metrics are a clusterfuck right now. i really want probably 12 metrics right now, the most important being test validation
+[ ] make the validation dataset smaller
 [ ] add back model saving during the epochs instead of just at the end. i think there is a bug rn such that it saves the network state after the last epoch regardless of whether that's the best model or not.
 [ ] write a script to run to generate class embeddings using the training data after generating and saving the best train model so i can have multiple models saved and each of them can generate their own class embeddings
-[ ] figure out what data format to store the class embeddings in so that they can be used inside a flask app [ ] figure out how a flask app is supposed to g
+[ ] figure out what data format to store the class embeddings in so that they can be used inside a flask app
+[ ] figure out how a flask app is supposed to work

 # Training experiments
 First idea is just to get the loss to go down for train and test over a 30 epoch run with a tiny 3M parameter network.